bssw-tutorial/bssw-tutorial.github.io/2026-01-26-hpcasia/section-hands-on-exercises.md

 The instructors will work in Fortran, C, and C++, but only a surface-level understanding of these languages is required to follow the explanations.
 For your code generation work, you may prompt the LLM to generate code in the language of your choice.
 Evaluating the generated code (and revising the prompt accordingly) will be part of the hands-on activity.
 For the purposes of the tutorial, inspecting the code will be sufficient to gauge its appropriateness.
 However, if you wish to more rigorously validate the generated code, you will need access to an environment in which you can build and run it, either locally or remotely.

 The code translation portion is specific to Fortran, C, and C++.
-In this case, seed prompts will be provided, and you may choose to use the example in the CodeScribe tutorial repository linked below or create your own Fortran example.
+In this case, seed prompts will be provided, and you may choose to use the example in the CodeScribe tutorial repository (<https://github.com/akashdhruv/codescribe-tutorial>) or create your own Fortran example.
 If you decide to attempt code translation using your own example, please ensure that the code builds successfully and that you have checks (tests) in place to verify correctness.
 Keep any customized examples minimal to ensure that you obtain meaningful results during the hands-on exercise, and then apply the workflow to more complex problems later.
 Do not start with a complex problem.

 ### Advance preparation